CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 Opcode: 16 (0x10) for GCN 1.0/1.1; 17 (0x11) for GCN 1.2
 Syntax: IMAGE_ATOMIC_CMPSWAP VDATA(1:4), VADDR(1:4), SRSRC(4,8)
-Description: First half of VDATA into image SRSRC to pixel at address VADDR if second halof of VDATA is equal old value from image's pixel, otherwise keep old value from that pixel.
+Description: Store first half of VDATA into image SRSRC to pixel at address VADDR if second half of VDATA is equal old value from image's pixel, otherwise keep old value from that pixel.
 Data type determined by image data format and half number of enabled bits in DMASK.
 Four dword data types are not supported.
 If GLC is set then return old values from image, otherwise keep VDATA value.